NC Central beats Jackson State in Deion Sanders' final game

 AP Sports Writer

+ATLANTA (AP) — Deion Sanders was sentimental before his final game at Jackson State, and those emotions grew after coming up short in the Celebration Bowl for the second straight year.

-ATLANTA (AP) — Quarterback Davius Richard ran for 97 yards and two touchdowns, including a 1-yard scoring plunge in overtime, and North Carolina Central beat Jackson State 41-34 in Saturday’s Celebration Bowl to spoil coach Deion Sanders’ bid for an undefeated season in his final game with the Tigers.
+Quarterback Davius Richard ran for 97 yards and two touchdowns, including a 1-yard scoring plunge in overtime, and North Carolina Central beat Jackson State 41-34 on Saturday in the Celebration Bowl to spoil Sanders’ bid for an undefeated season in his farewell.

+It was the second consecutive season that Sanders’ Tigers were favored before losing in the game regarded as the championship of teams from historically Black colleges and universities.

+“I feel like we’ve won, but we didn’t win that game,” said Sanders, who now will devote his full attention to his new job as Colorado’s coach.
+He was tearful in a pregame speech to his players.

 Jackson State (12-1) was denied its bid for the first undefeated season in school history.
-Coach Deion Sanders is taking over the football program at Colorado, but wanted to finish the season with his Tigers first.
+Deion Sanders wanted to finish the season with his Tigers first before taking over at Colorado.
 Shedeur Sanders will accompany his father to Boulder.

 The win by N.C.
 Central (10-2) gave the Mid-Eastern Athletic Conference a 6-1 edge over teams from the Southwestern Athletic Conference in the Celebration Bowl.